-Upon hire, all employees of Ashland or any subsidiary or affiliate who are members of a collective bargaining unit that has bargained to participate in the Plan: (1) are eligible to participate in the Plan; (2) are enrolled in the Plan unless they choose not to participate and (3) obtain non-forfeitable ("vested") rights to the full market value of their account.
+Effective January 1, 2017, members of the Hopewell Union that became employees of Ashland prior to August 28, 2010 are the only employees eligible to participate in the Plan.
 At enrollment, participants may elect to contribute from 1% to 50% of their wages on either a pre-tax or post-tax basis, or a combination thereof subject to Internal Revenue Code (IRC) limitations.
 New participants are deemed to elect to contribute 3% of their wages as pre-tax contributions, unless they elect otherwise.
-Excluding catch-up contributions, participants were limited to contributions of \$19,500 in 2020.
+Excluding catch-up contributions, participants were limited to contributions of \$20,500 in 2022.

 Eligible employees who are at least age 50 by December 31 can make catch-up contributions in addition to the regular contribution.
-Catch-up contributions are pre-tax contributions from an eligible participant's compensation in excess of a plan-imposed limit or the legal pre-tax contribution limit.
-Therefore, the eligible participant's contributions must first reach a plan-imposed limit or the legal pre-tax contribution limit before any contributions are characterized as catch-up contributions.
-These employees may contribute a maximum of \$6,500 as catch-up contributions for 2020.
+Catch-up contributions are pre-tax contributions from an eligible participant's compensation in excess of a planimposed limit or the legal pre-tax contribution limit.
+Therefore, the eligible participant's contributions must first reach a planimposed limit or the legal pre-tax contribution limit before any contributions are characterized as catch-up contributions.
+These employees may contribute a maximum of \$6,500 as catch-up contributions for 2022.